rstacruz/timetip/Readme.md

 Install it via npm:

-    npm install -g timewriter
+    npm install -g timetip

 To make things easier, add this to your `~/.profile`. (optional)

-    alias t="timewriter --file ~/.timelogs"
+    alias t="timetip --file ~/.timelogs"

 *Note: the examples below assume that you have the alias above.
-If you choose not to to use it, assume that the `t` below is `timewriter`.*
+If you choose not to to use it, assume that the `t` below is `timetip`.*

 ## Get started